TheOdinProject/curriculum/nodeJS/express/controllers.md

 If `res.send` automatically sets the `Content-Type` based on the data passed, why would we still use `res.json`? `res.json` enforces JSON and will automatically convert non-object values to JSON, but `res.send` will not. `res.json` is just a convenient method that also internally calls `res.send`. `res.send` will only handle things as JSON when dealing with booleans and objects (which includes arrays).

-So for convenience it's more appropriate to use `res.json` instead of `res.send`, and if you are sending JSON then you might as well go for a method that is *named "json"*  :)
+So for convenience it's more appropriate to use `res.json` instead of `res.send`, and if you're sending JSON, you might as well use a method that's literally named "json".
+It's like the perfect match!

 </div>